fbpx

 So, what size is a tiny home, anyway?

 There’s no consensus on how tiny, tiny homes are.
-Most people agree homes beneath 1,000, or even 400 square feet, can be considered tiny.
-To put things in perspective, an average home for a family of four is estimated to be around 2,600 square feet.
+Most people agree tiny homes, even family tiny homes, are under 1,000, or even 400 square feet.
+To put things in perspective, an average home for a family of four is estimated to be ~2,600 square feet.

 Benefits of owning a tiny home

-One of the benefits of tiny, family homes is that they are mobile.
-Owners can easily attach them to a vehicle, take the home on a vacation, never leaving the comfort of their home.
-If a family wants to start living off the grid, it can equip a tiny home with a solar panel, as well as a rainwater collector.
+One of the benefits of tiny, family homes: they’re mobile.
+Owners can easily attach them to a vehicle and take the home on a vacation!
+How cool never having to leave the comfort of their home.
+If a family wants to live off the grid, it can equip a tiny home with a solar panel, as well as a rainwater collector.

-A huge benefit of a tiny home is they’re cheaper than traditional homes.
+A huge benefit of a tiny home: they’re cheaper than traditional homes.
 Family tiny homes usually cost between $19,000 and $50,000, depending on the style, size and build.

 Tiny homes are extremely eco-friendly.
 When living in a tiny house, you make the most out of what you’ve got!
 You’ll seek to use, and re-use, anything you can.
 Salvaged materials can add a touch of charm to your home, making it unique, and a reflection of the owner’s character.
 Although most tiny-home-owners prefer installing their own solar panel system, backed up with a rainwater collector, it’s not required.
 Even if you don’t, you will be saving huge amounts of money, simply because your home requires less power than a traditional house.